 Susan Wright West Yorkshire, United Kingdom

-I am an experimental printmaker from Halifax, using a variety of printmaking techniques including copper sulphate etching on aluminum and steel.
+I am an experimental printmaker from Halifax, using a variety of printmaking techniques including etching on aluminum and steel.
 This is incorporated with other printmaking techniques such as collagraphs, monoprint and photo lithography.
 Increasingly, I print on hand made paper and present work in both two and three dimensions.

 I have recently successfully completed an MA with Leeds Arts University